chironb/ChiCLI/README.md

 This is alpha quality software I banged out quickly out of curiosity and to meet my own needs.
 It comes with no warranty or guarantees of any kind.

 I’ve tried it with the following hardware:
+- SD2IEC by Jim Brain --> Buy One Here! --> http://store.go4retro.com/
+- IDE64 tested by Leif Bloomquist --> https://github.com/LeifBloomquist
 - Commodore 1541 Disk Drive
-- SD2IEC by Jim Brain
 - Commodore 2031 via a Batteries Included IEEE-488 BusCard

 Latest News: